Avery Moss

-Avery Moss (born September 16, 1994) is an American football outside linebacker who is a free agent.
-He played college football at Nebraska and Youngstown State, and was drafted by the New York Giants in the fifth round of the 2017 NFL Draft.
+Avery Moss (born September 16, 1994) is an American former professional football linebacker.
+He played college football at Nebraska and Youngstown State, and was selected by the New York Giants in the fifth round of the 2017 NFL draft.

-High school career
+Early life

 Moss played high school football at Corona del Sol High School.
 Moss was a three-star recruit coming out of high school and committed to Nebraska to play college football.

 College career

-Moss played football at Nebraska from 2012-2013 and Youngstown State from 2015-2016.
+Moss played football at Nebraska from 2012–2013 and Youngstown State from 2015–2016.
 Moss did not play in 2014 after being banned from Nebraska's campus for indecent exposure.

 Professional career

 New York Giants

-Moss was drafted by the New York Giants in the fifth round, 167th overall, in the 2017 NFL Draft.
+Moss was selected by the New York Giants in the fifth round, 167th overall, in the 2017 NFL draft.

 Moss forced his first career fumble against the Seattle Seahawks on October 22, 2017.

 On September 1, 2018, Moss was waived by the Giants and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Giants on January 14, 2019.

 Moss was released by the Giants on September 1, 2019, during final roster cuts.